huaminghuangtw/Shortcutomation-Newsletter/posts/a-nighttime-routine-i-do-every-day.md

 Take just 30 seconds today to try this simple ritual:

-Ask yourself: “_Did I use my phone today in a way that feels good to me?_”
+Ask yourself: Did I use my phone today in a way that feels good to me?

 Try installing the “Check Daily Screen Time” shortcut and start your journey toward mindful phone use.